-3.2 Today, annual reports are increasingly positioned as documents to present the entity's views on the direction in which it is heading, risk awareness and business performance both internationally and domestically17.
-From the standpoint of shareholders and investors, some argue that disclosed information cannot be taken into account in shareholder behavior or dialogue between shareholders/investors and companies unless it reflects the views of those charged with governance18, especially the board of directors, which is responsible for fulfilling corporate direction setting and supervision.
-Furthermore, the board of directors is increasingly being demanded to function as a key player in corporate reporting, particularly in European countries.
-IIRC's International Integrated Reporting Framework states that those with charged with governance have the ultimate responsibility for an integrated report, and in many cases, the board of directors assumes such responsibility.
-ICGN also calls for a new corporate reporting process led by the board of directors, as discussed in "Direction to be taken (recommendations)" in this Topic.

-17 For more details, refer to statements that explain the purport of each of the guidelines, including IIRC's International Integrated Reporting Framework, the Strategic Report in the UK and FSA's Principles Regarding the Disclosure of Narrative Information.
+- 3.2 Today, there is a heightened awareness of annual reports as documents to present the entity's views on the future direction, risk awareness and performance both internationally and domestically23.
+From the standpoint of shareholders and investors, some argue that disclosed information cannot be taken into account in shareholder behavior or dialogue between shareholders/investors and companies unless it reflects the views of those charged with governance24, especially the board of directors, which is responsible for fulfilling corporate direction setting and oversight.
+In the interviews conducted after the publication of the Interim Report, some business professionals pointed out that investors, especially foreign investors, place importance on whether disclosed information is confirmed by the board of directors.
+The importance of obtaining confirmation from the board of directors was also pointed out for information used as the presupposition of dialogue between companies and investors in order to facilitate such dialogues.
+Furthermore, some respondents noted the need for establishing governance by companies and developing internal controls for the preparation of information in terms of ensuring the reliability of non-financial information. - 3.3 Furthermore, the board of directors is increasingly being seen as a key in ensuring quality of corporate reporting, particularly in European countries.
+IIRC's International Integrated Reporting Framework states that those charged with governance have the ultimate responsibility for an integrated report, and in many cases, the board of directors assumes such responsibility.
+ICGN also calls for a new corporate reporting process led by the board of directors, as discussed in "Possible solutions (recommendations)" in this Topic. - 3.4 Corporate disclosure plays a critical role in the establishment of corporate governance.
+Constructive dialogue between shareholders/investors and companies can only be fully facilitated when companies reflect the discussions by and views of the board of directors in their corporate disclosures and receive feedback thereon from shareholders and investors.
+As such, the interaction between corporate disclosure and corporate governance will help build the foundation of a sustainable corporate value-creation cycle. - 3.5 The Corporate Governance Code and the Principles Regarding the Disclosure of Narrative Information mention the roles of the board of directors.
+However, a practice where the board of directors plays a key role in the preparation of an Annual Securities Report has not yet been fully adopted by Japanese companies.
+About 60% of the listed companies reportedly specify the Annual Securities Report as a matter to be discussed by the board of directors ("The Results of the 20th